 Investigators or departments using SurgCTO services are charged hourly for work completed.
 The amount of time required for each task listed in the Services section varies from project to project.
 Please contact our office to discuss.

 Limited pro bono support is available for junior investigators conducting investigator-initiated studies and for investigators who have received a department of surgery pilot grants.

 The Surgery Clinical Trials Office (SurgCTO) supports the research activities for the Surgery Division clinical faculty at the University of Minnesota.
-SurgCTO is currently conducting approximately 45 clinical trials in various phases of enrollment and follow-up with a mix of investigator-initiated, industry-sponsored, and government-sponsored trails.
+SurgCTO is currently conducting approximately 110+ human subjects research projects in various phases of enrollment and follow-up with a mix of investigator-initiated, industry-sponsored, and government-sponsored trials.

 There are active clinical research trials in the following divisions:

 - Surgical Oncology

 - Thoracic & Foregut Surgery

 Basic & Translational Research